 Even if we are not able to assist or intervene in your particular case we will use all the information sent to us to inform our future priorities for litigation and enforcement work.
 So, for instance, if we receive several requests from different sources on related matters that might lead us to carry out an inquiry into a particular problem in particular sector.

 We are most likely to consider bringing proceedings in our name in certain situations, for instance:

 - Where a change in the law is proposed (or rather when it has just come into force) where an early challenge could prevent actual violations

 - Where the subject matter of the case is one where the Commission is best placed due to its history, statutory duties or particular expertise to bring the claim

 - Where there are a wide range of victims whose experience can be used to illustrate a problem but where a claim brought by any one of them would not tell the whole story

 - Where the actual or potential victims do not have access to lawyers, or cannot fund a claim themselves.

-If you wish to contact the Commission about a case or issue that you think we might be interested in, and you are a lawyer or have some other professional interest in the matter, please complete this Request for Commission Assistance or Intervention form and email it to one of the following addresses:
+If you wish to contact the Commission about a case or issue that you think we might be interested in, and you are a lawyer or have some other professional interest in the matter, please contact us at:

 There is no process for appealing against a decision by the Commission to refuse financial support for a case.
 However, if you are someone who would have directly benefited from a decision to give legal assistance for a case, and you think that we have got our decision wrong, you may ask us to carry out a review.
 You may also ask for a review if you have made a complaint about someone else (for example, a public body or a business) and you are not happy with our response.